Pedestals, social media & the growing culture of cancellations

 There are some people that truly revel in seeing the downfall of someone.
 Especially, the downfall of someone who has been considered a "fave" amongst everyone.
-I imagine those type of people prowl through the streets of Twitter just waiting for an attack, so they can make an unnecessarily long, grammatically incorrect thread filling it with #cancelled at every chance they get.
+I imagine those types of people prowl through the streets of Twitter just waiting for an attack, so they can make an unnecessarily long, grammatically incorrect thread filling it with #cancelled at every chance they get.

-And to those people I say: have a seat.
+And to those people, I say: have a seat.

 WILL SWAY EVER HAVE THE ANSWERS?